Q: Where do I start?

 Q: Do I have to perform?

 A: Only if you want to.
-There’s no show in Level One, but starting with Level Two each six-week class culminates in a student showcase in The Weekender for friends and family.
-You can always opt out, but we’re pretty sure that by the end of twelve weeks of improv you’ll be itching to try it out on stage.
+There’s no showcase at the end of Level One, but starting with Level Two your class will perform a student showcase in The Weekender for friends and family at the end of each six weeks.
+You can always opt out, but we’re pretty sure that after two levels of classes you’ll be itching to try it out on stage.

 Q: Do you offer any scholarships?